 Do I need more detailed analysis?

+A small percentage of patients require further and more detailed analysis than can be provided by video.
 A number of systems exist that allow an assessment of how pressures act across a foot.
 This can provide an insight into how the lower limb functions and involves interpretation of information generated by these systems.

 This is particular useful in patients with foot ulceration in conditions such as Diabetes when designing some form of orthotic (insole) intervention to allow the ulcer to heal by reducing the forces acting on the ulcer site.

-What are kinematic profiles used for?
+What are kinetic profiles used for?